 Why would someone want to improve their metabolic health?

 - Stable and sustained energy throughout the day

 - Lower risk of chronic diseases like diabetes, Alzheimer’s disease, obesity, fatty liver disease, heart disease, stroke, and more

 What is Metabolic Health?

-Clinically speaking, metabolic health is defined by optimal levels of five markers: blood sugar, triglycerides, high-density lipoprotein (HDL) cholesterol, blood pressure, and waist circumference—without using medication.
-We can improve most of these markers by consistently making choices that keep glucose levels in a stable and healthy range.
+Clinically speaking, metabolic health is defined by optimal levels of five markers: blood sugar levels, triglycerides, high-density lipoprotein (HDL) cholesterol, blood pressure, and waist circumference—without using medication.
+We can improve most of these markers by consistently making choices that keep glucose levels stable and healthy.

 The opposite state is known as metabolic syndrome, where people have three or more of the following traits: